billster45/ScienceCritAI/README.md

 ---

 ### [Phenotypic divergence between individuals with self-reported autistic traits and clinically ascertained autism](https://billster45.github.io/ScienceCritAI/Autism_self_report_clinical_ascertained_summary_20250209_100340.html)
-**Why read this:** This paper is worth reading as it highlights significant differences between individuals with clinically diagnosed autism spectrum disorder (ASD) and those with self-reported autistic traits, emphasizing the limitations of online self-report measures.
-The findings reveal that self-reported traits do not consistently align with clinician assessments and underscore the importance of careful interpretation of such data in autism research.
+**Why read this:** This paper is worth reading as it highlights significant differences between individuals with clinically diagnosed autism spectrum disorder (ASD) and those with self-reported autistic traits, revealing a lack of correlation between self-reports and clinician assessments.
+The findings underscore the importance of caution when interpreting online self-report measures in autism research, particularly regarding social behaviors and associated anxiety symptoms.

 **Date:** 2025-02-09
 **Journal:** Nature Mental Health